AnujanKopu/Scrabble-Game/readme.md

 First to player to reach the [choosen] amount points to win will win the game.
 Points are assessed every player turn submission.

 # Extra:
 Window is not resizeable; however, you can change the static size in config.py.
-Make sure
+Warning: TIle images can become blury if window size too small and tile may not be able to be resized to window sizes > 2600 x 2600.